delesslin/language-project/README.md

 # Feedback:
 - Get permission before recording
 - -Recording symbol is permanent
-- Check that no existing word for language-entry -> different modal screen

 - move new word button on admin to scroll side at top or maybe at the bottom
 - progressively introduce required parts of word and submit button
-- check that the language_entry doesn't already exist

 - handle multiple images and multiple recordings and multiple translations and multipl etc

 # Before Release 1 1️⃣